 Timer4Exercise is a free bodybuilding timer for Windows which notifies you after a certain interval of time passes.
 It’s aimed at bodybuilders or anyone else who’s interested in exercising.
 With Timer4Exercise running you don’t have to keep track of time that you’ve spent exercising yourself, but rather leave it running on your computer and just listen to notification when it’s time to switch to the next exercise.

 This free timer is very simple, without a complicated interface.
-The only thing that you’re gonna see is the clock in the bottom left corner, time interval adjustment field above it and control buttons on the right which allow you to start and stop the timer.
-Once that the timer is running, you’re gonna see remaining time that’s left until the next notification posted and updated in the Time Elapsed box.
+The only thing that you’re going to see is the clock in the bottom left corner, time interval adjustment field above it and control buttons on the right which allow you to start and stop the timer.
+Once that the timer is running, you’re going to see remaining time that’s left until the next notification posted and updated in the Time Elapsed box.

 Key features of Timer4Exercise free bodybuilding timer are: